Skip links

 April 14, 2023

 French Guiana, South America.
-An Ariane-5 successfully launches the European interplanetary probe Juice, toward Jupiter’s Galilean moons, to study in particular the oceans beneath the icy crusts of Europa, Ganymede and Callisto.
+An Ariane-5 successfully launches the European interplanetary probe Juice toward Jupiter’s Galilean moons, specifically to study the oceans beneath the icy crusts of Europa, Ganymede, and Callisto.

 November 16, 2022